 Credit unions’ approval rates for small business loans dropped to 39.7% in September 2019 – a record low, according to the Biz2Credit Small Business Lending Index.

-For big banks and community banks, on the other hand, small business lending remains strong.
+For big banks and community banks, on the other hand, small business lending approval rates remains strong.
 Following the recent Fed announcement that interest rates would drop, business lending will likely continue to grow for these banks in 2019.

 “Other categories of lenders are all moving to digital applications.
 I would say that credit unions have lost their way in small business lending in today’s low interest rate environment,” said Rohit Arora, CEO of Biz2Credit, in a press release.
 “Banks and institutional lenders are more aggressive in small business lending.”